SouleymaneSy7/linknest-linktree-clone/README.md

 ## Technologies Used

 - **Next.js**: React framework for optimal performance and server-side rendering.
-- **Typescript**: strongly typed programming language that builds on JavaScript,giving you better tooling at any scale
+- **Typescript**: strongly typed programming language that builds on JavaScript,giving you better tooling at any scale.
 - **TailwindCSS**: Used for responsive and customized design.
 - **shadcn**: Reusable UI components for a modern interface.
 - **lucide-react**: Vector icons for a rich visual experience.